 “But even at this early stage, scripts should be used lightly.
 To prevent dependency, you might provide general bullet points instead of a long, phrase-by-phrase document.
 This ensures that the person has enough information to provide an accurate, helpful solution, while limiting the level of standardization.” – Carly Stec, The Do’s and Don’ts of Positive Scripting for Customer Service, HubSpot; Twitter: @HubSpot

-- Develop scripts that lead to action.
 “Design your script so that it leads to action.
 Ask yourself: do you want to book an appointment, make a sale, or simply respond to a phone call from your office.
-If you are a medical provider, define your emergencies clearly so that the call center agents can respond appropriately.” – How to Craft an Effective Answering Service Call Center Script, Answer Excellence
+If you are a medical call center or medical provider, define your emergencies clearly so that the call center agents can respond appropriately.” – How to Craft an Effective Answering Service Call Center Script, Answer Excellence

 “But you can teach your call center agents effective ways to signal their empathy.

 “There are many ways to do this.
 Call Centre Helper has a great list of 18 empathy statements to use in your call center training.
 You may notice that they have a lot of things in common:

 “If your call center agents can do those things, you’ll have a great customer service team.

 “Of course, just teaching these phrases and concepts in training isn’t enough.
 Your team needs to actually use them.
 Which means you’ll need good scripts as well as practice.” – Dann Albright, Embrace Active Learning (and 7 More Call Center Training Tips), Continu; Twitter: @continu